jupyterhub/jupyterhub/README.md

     # install the Python pargs (-e for editable/development install)
     pip install [-e] .

+You will also need `bower` to fetch frontend-javascript and `less` to compile CSS:

+    npm install -g bower less

 Note on debian/ubuntu machines, you may need to install the `nodejs-legacy` package to get node executables to work: